GoLive-Guardian/GoLive-Guardian/README.md

   * After the streamer being kicked, A warn message that contains stream info about the channel will be sent.
     * This message will be removed by clicking button by the streamer or Manage Message permission holder.

-* Occurred before the Bot runs
+* Occurred before the Bot runs or the channel had not handled before
-  * After starting up, Bot detects all channels that exceed each channel's stream limit (Conflict Channels).
+  * After starting (or setting) up, Bot detects all channels that exceed each channel's stream limit (Conflict Channels).
   * Bot sends messages that request streamers to resolve conflict in 3 minutes to all Conflict Channels.
     * If the conflict isn't resolved until expiration time, then all streamers will be kicked from the channel.
     * If a channel's stream count backs to normal, then considered as conflict resolved.